How long has there been a public arts presenter on campus? What other names has the program been known by?

 for a full listing of all our events dating back to the 2010-2011 Season.

 I want to connect with CAP UCLA online.
 What social media sites are you on?

 And we want to connect with you!
-We are currently active on Facebook, Twitter, Instagram, YouTube, and Pinterest.
+We are currently active on Facebook, Twitter, Instagram and YouTube.
 Check out our social media hub

 for more information on how you can interact with us online.

 Where will CAP UCLA performances be held?

 UCLA’s architectural icon Royce Hall has long been home to the public performing arts program on campus and will remain the primary presentation space of CAP UCLA.
 However, the collaborative approach of the organization opens doors to working closely with on and off-campus venues and fellow arts presenters that will create even more pathways to connect with local arts audiences.

 We are dedicated to making the best home for every work we present, to create the most optimal experience for both artist and audience.
 As such, CAP UCLA programming includes performances in Royce Hall, Freud Playhouse, Little Theater and Schoenberg Hall, as well as off-campus venues such as the Los Angeles County Museum or Art and the Actors’ Gang.

 Can I bring my kids?
 Which performances are great for families?